berezovskyi/sparqles/README.md

 ## Directory structure
 ```
--node/ (frontend code based on NodeJS technology)
+-backend/ (backend Java code used to monitor the SPARQL Endpoints)
--sampleData/ (sample data to populate MongoDB for setting up or testing purposes)
+-bin/ (shell scripts used to run global operations such as dumping the data)
--scripts/ (shell scripts used to run global operations such as dumping the data)
+-data/ (sample data to populate MongoDB for setting up or testing purposes)
--src/ (backend Java code used to monitor the SPARQL Endpoints)
+-frontend/ (frontend code based on NodeJS technology)
 ```

 ## Deploying the application